Minor in Criminal Justice

 Learning Outcomes

-The Minor in Criminal Justice program at Fort Hays State University is designed to equip students with robust skills and knowledge essential for success in the criminal justice field.
-Through a combination of theoretical coursework and practical experiences, students will be able to critically analyze and address complex issues within the criminal justice system.
+The Minor in Criminal Justice is designed to provide students with essential skills and knowledge for success in the field.
+Combining theoretical coursework with practical experience, the program prepares students to critically evaluate and address complex issues within the criminal justice system.

 Understand Criminal Justice Systems